Wakefield is a high security prison for men, including men convicted of a sex offence, in West Yorkshire.

 Each man gets their own room.
 TVs are available to men on ‘standard’ and ‘enhanced’ behaviour levels.

-Residents have regular access to the gym.
+Prisoners have regular access to the gym.

 Education and work

-Residents have access to many learning opportunities provided by Milton Keynes College.
+Prisoners have access to many learning opportunities provided by Milton Keynes College.
 These range from basic skills, such as English and maths, to distance learning with the Open University.
 Accredited courses are available in hospitality, catering and industrial cleaning.

 Men can take jobs throughout the prison, in the kitchens, in textiles, woodwork and the library.
 They can also work in the braille shop, converting books to braille.